 \section{Proof of the Dealternation Lemma}

-In this section we prove the Dealternation Lemma (Lemma~\ref{lem:dealternation}), as well as some auxiliary simple fact whose proofs were omitted in Section~\ref{sec:dealternation}.
+In this section we prove the Dealternation Lemma (Lemma~\ref{lem:dealternation}), as well as some auxiliary simple facts whose proofs were omitted in Section~\ref{sec:dealternation}.
 We begin with introducing some auxiliary tools on dealternation in words, as well as we give a few useful properties of maximal factorizations; in particular we prove Lemma~\ref{lem:complement-full-bound-main}.
-Then, we move to separation forest: we prove Lemma~\ref{lem:sep-forest-opt-main}, and we investigate a normalized form of separation forests that we call {\em{reduced}}.
+Then, we move to elimination forests: we prove Lemma~\ref{lem:sep-forest-opt-main}, and we investigate a normalized form of elimination forests that we call {\em{reduced}}.
 Finally, we complete the proof of the Dealternation Lemma using the gathered tools.
 We first show how the Dealternation Lemma follows from an auxiliary result, called Local Dealternation Lemma, which can be thought of as one ``fixing step''.
 Then we conclude by proving the Local Dealternation Lemma.